 The Group operates with a robust balance sheet.
 St. James’s Place has regulatory capital well in excess of solvency requirements.
 The Group has a prudent investment policy for managing solvency assets - being predominantly in cash, AAA rated money market funds and UK government securities.
 The Group does not offer options or guarantees on its investment products, is not exposed to longevity risk through an annuity book and uses a prudent reassurance programme to manage the mortality and morbidity risks.

 St. James’s Place reports its financial results twice yearly at the half and full year stage.
-In addition the company updates its new business sales and funds under management quarterly, via the interim management statements.
+In addition the company updates its new business sales and funds under management quarterly.

 Experienced management team